-We also developed straightforward ways to translate the often dense charts and maps into digestible pieces of information, and provided with a suite of social media graphic templates that they can use in a number of different instances, from myth-busting posts that can be put together by campaigners in minutes, to more detailed illustrations and examinations of data.
+We also developed straightforward ways to translate the often dense charts and maps into digestible pieces of information, and provided them with a broad suite of flexible social media templates.
+They could now create everything from myth-busting posts (that could be put together by campaigners in minutes), to bold statements, illustrations, and more detailed examinations of data.

 Our work with the Climate Council was (and continues to be) some of our most fun and rewarding.
 They way they’ve continued to use it and expand on it over the years reminds us why we do what we do—we help others do good, better—and we’re so proud of what they’ve been able to achieve.